 As a leading bottled water company in North America, we work hard to be a good neighbor, which to us means putting community first.
 In Florida, we support, through water and financial donations and volunteer efforts, a variety of events and initiatives that our neighbors care about and that align with our company values.
 We work hand-in-hand with local residents and organizations to help ensure we understand their needs and concerns so that our operations positively benefit the community at large.

-For decades, Nestlé Waters North America has funded important projects in the state including educational programs, environmental cleanups, recycling access, and disaster relief.
+For decades, we have funded important projects in the state including educational programs, environmental cleanups, recycling access, and disaster relief.

 Here are just a few ways we have contributed to local communities across Florida:

 - In 2013, we established a partnership with the WaterVentures mobile science lab and the Crystal Springs Foundation that has helped to educate more than two million students throughout the state about being good stewards of the state’s water resources and protecting Florida’s springs.
 The Crystal Springs Foundation boasts a 525-acre sanctuary educating over 50,000 students annually through eight tailored programs, while the WaterVentures Learning Lab creates a personal learning experience with its 53-foot semi-trailer customized for educational outreach programs.

 - We have participated in Project WET for the past 27 years.
 In February 2019, nearly two dozen Zephyrhills employees volunteered at the ‘Make a Splash’ festival at Crystal Springs Preserve.
 More than 400 elementary students from Pasco County attended the event to learn about water stewardship through five interactive water stations led by the volunteers.